JJ/granada-off/text/graffiti.md

 do a beautiful piece, which you do.
 So this was, in fact, [authorized and even documented by the local daily, which provided some sprays](http://granadablogs.com/cableados/2014/01/12/1995-cuando-el-nino-de-las-pinturas-era-sex69/).

-This piece is, in fact, beautiful, and current instance includes Sex, Nake and many others, including Drew.
+This piece is, in fact, beautiful, and the current instance includes Sex, Nake and many others, including Drew.
 But the part I like the most is more or less in the middle and uses the *trompe l'oeil* technique to simulate a chasm opening in the wall with a figure with elongated arms